vitals sources

 v.
 Gertrude May b.
 28 June 1875

-sources for vital records: Birth, death and marriage dates came from notes by Stanton M. Smith and Gertrude S. Wister.
+vital records sources: His birth is in a family Bible given to John and Jane Smith by her father Rev. George Keating.
 His marriage was reported in the 14 June 1861 issue of The Cincinnati Gazette, p.
 3. George and Anna's deaths were reported in The Penn Yan Democrat, a local newspaper.
+The Connelly farm was in Starkey Township near the village of Dundee.